YourFriendCaspian/install-nextcloud/README.md

     self signed certificates or Let's Encrypt SSL
     UFW (22, 80, 443)

-The only precondition for both scripts is to use Ubuntu 16.04.4 LTS 64Bit as your server OS.
+The only precondition is to use Ubuntu 18.04 LTS 64Bit as your server OS.
 At least (optionally) you may request a ssl certificate from letsencrypt by issuing the second script called "ssl-certificat.sh".

 Ready to go?
 Let's start: